Latin American and Latinx Studies course catalog

 (2) COURSE WORK - 16 credits (4 classes)

 Note: The following course list is not exhaustive and changes may occur without notice.
-Please direct questions to the Latin American and Latinx Studies coordinators.
+Please direct questions to the Latin American and Latinx Studies coordinator.

 Latin American & Latinx Studies courses

-LTAM 100 (G) – Introduction to Latin American & Latinx Studies
+LTAM 100 (G) – Introduction to Latin American & Latinx Studies- offered smi-regularly

 SPAN-202 (Intermediate Spanish II)